From UFStarfleet LCARS

 The question you should ask yourself rather thanWHEN do I get promoted should be WHAT can I do to EARN a promotion

-Please look at the UF Starfleet Promotions Manual for more detailed information regarding promotions within United Federation Starfleet
+Please look at the UFS Promotions Manual for more detailed information regarding promotions within United Federation Starfleet

 The Basic Concepts of a Promotion

 UFS recognizes the contributions made by its officers and enlisted personnel through granting of fictional ranks.
 Promotions are a way for UFS Command to thank our members for their contributions and activities within our organization.

 The basic concept of ANY promotion is plain and simple, promotions involve participation and contribution to UFS.
 Simply put, you get out of UFS what you put into it.
 When you participate within UFS in whatever capacity you choose, you will be promoted in due time....it is as simple as that.

 We encourage EVERY UFS officer and enlisted personnel to participate at ALL levels, but you do NOT have to hold a high office in UFS to get promoted to Captain or Admiral.
 However, if you never do anything outside your Starship or Space Station it will be much harder to get these higher promotions.
 It’s important to understand that you do NOT have to hold a high office within the organization to be promoted to admiral.
 There are only so many positions to go around.

 ALL questions regarding promotions are to be directed to our Director Promotions & Awards (email@example.com) But make sure to first READ our Promotions Manual which no doubt will be able to answer most of the questions you might have